Connect with others who understand.

 Psoriasis can also form on the skin covering the hands and feet — known as palmoplantar psoriasis (PPP).
 About 12 percent to 16 percent of people living with psoriasis will develop psoriasis on their hands or feet.
 PPP can have a great impact on quality of life, as expected for a disease affecting hands and feet.

 Nail psoriasis is also a common condition, affecting around 50 percent of those with psoriasis.
-It typically affects the fingernails more than the toenails, and can even be an indicator of psoriatic arthritis.
+It typically affects the fingernails more than the toenails, and it can even be an indicator of psoriatic arthritis.

 Genital psoriasis typically develops in people who have psoriasis on other parts of their body.
 Almost two-thirds of people with psoriasis will have genital psoriasis at some point in their lives.
 The skin in this area is extremely sensitive, so it is important to find a safe, effective treatment with the help of your dermatologist.